DeterminateSystems/macos-ephemeral/README.md

 click "Activate",
 then click "Add new profile".

-1. Name the profile "Don't sleep"
+1. Name the profile "Autologin as CI"
+1. Select the "Code" profile tab
+1. Click the code text box
+1. Paste the contents of `auto-login.sh` into the box
+1. Click the checkmark in the top right of the Code Edit window
-2. Select the "Desktop" profile tab
+1. Select the "Execution Settings" profile tab
-3. Set "Put the display(s) to sleep after:" to "2 minutes"
-4. Set "Put the computer to sleep after:" to "Never"
-5. Set "Put the hard disk(s) to sleep after" to "Do not configure this option"
-6. Under "Wake options", tick "Wake for Ethernet network administrator access"
-7. Under "Other options", tick "Start upu automatically after a power failure"
+1. For "Execute Command" select "Only based on schedule or events"
+1. For "Event" tick "Upon Enrollment Only"

 Under "Profile Assignment",
 click "+ Add Assignment",